MergeCommits/current-year-web-tech-stack/README.md

 ## Other technologies I use but not commonly enough for me to add to this template

-- [Storybook](https://storybook.js.org) - React component zoo/testing grounds
+- [react-hook-form](https://react-hook-form.com) - form validation, compatible with zod

 ## Other notable improvements